Accused U.S. Capitol rioter wanted to drag Pelosi from building, prosecutor says | Law-Order

 "He exaggerates and he rants," Welch said of his client.
 "This trial will be about fact versus hype."
 Some 200 defendants have already pleaded guilty to joining the mob, which sent lawmakers running for their lives.
 Reffitt's trial is an important test case as the U.S. Justice Department attempts to secure convictions from the hundreds of defendants who have not taken plea deals.

 They face charges ranging from unlawful picketing to seditious conspiracy, with which 11 people affiliated with the right-wing Oath Keepers were charged in January.
-One of those 11 defendants, Joshua James, has a plea hearing scheduled for Wednesday at 5 p.m.
-ET (2200 GMT) — a likely sign that he will plead guilty.
-Such a guilty plea would be a notable victory for the Justice Department, which hopes to secure a similar conviction against Oath Keepers leader Stewart Rhodes and other defendants in the sedition case.
+One of those 11 defendants, Joshua James, pleaded guilty as part of a deal with prosecutors on Wednesday.
+The deal was a notable victory for the Justice Department, which hopes to secure a similar conviction against Oath Keepers leader Stewart Rhodes and other defendants in the sedition case.

 A guilty verdict for Reffitt could motivate defendants to accept plea deals offered by prosecutors.
 But a verdict in Reffitt's favor could encourage the hundreds of defendants who have not taken plea deals to roll the dice on a trial.
 Reffitt also faces charges of obstruction for allegedly threatening his teenage children with harm if they turned him in to authorities.

-Reffitt's estranged son Jackson, now 19, turned him into the FBI.
+Reffitt's estranged son Jackson, now 19, turned him in to the FBI.
 The son will testify against his father at trial, Nestler said.
 Thousands of people stormed the Capitol on Jan.
-6, 2021, after a fiery speech in which Trump falsely claimed his election defeat was the result of widespread fraud, an assertion rejected by multiple courts, state election officials and members of his own administration.
+6 last year after a fiery speech in which Trump falsely claimed his election defeat was the result of widespread fraud, an assertion rejected by multiple courts, state election officials and members of his own administration.

 Four people died on the day of the violence, one shot dead by police and the other three of natural causes.
 A Capitol Police officer who had been attacked by protesters died the following day.
 Four police officers who took part in the defense of the Capitol later took their own lives.
 More than a hundred police officers were injured in the riot.